 The team behind this new publication are already deeply involved in communications and the Transition movement:

-- Alexis Rowell is News Editor.
+- Alexis Rowell is News and Sports Editor.
 He was a BBC journalist and authored “Communities, councils and carbon – what we can do if governments won’t” A founder member of Transition Belsize, he is now part of Transition Town Lewes.

 - Trucie Mitchell is Design Director.
 She has worked in book and digital publishing in the UK and Australia since 2002, and is also an illustrator specialising in botanical subjects.

-- Mike Grenville looks after social media.
+- Mike Grenville looks after subscriptions.
 He is the editor of the monthly Transition Network newsletter and founded Transition Forest Row five years ago.

-- Tamzin Pinkerton is Food and Wellbeing Editor who wrote ‘Local Food: How to Make it Happen in Your Community‘.
+- Tamzin Pinkerton is Food and Drink Editor who wrote ‘Local Food: How to Make it Happen in Your Community‘.

 - Jay Tompt is Business Manager.
 He lives in the Transition home town of Totnes and is involved in a number of projects including REconomy.

-- Mark Watson is in charge of distribution and is a sub-editor.
-He is a founder Social Reporter and the chair of Sustainable Bungay in Suffolk.
+- Mark Watson is Distribution Manager.
+A writer and plant medicine communicator he is the chair of Sustainable Bungay in Suffolk.

-The taster Preview edition, published this summer, showed how the paper will look, and the kinds of subjects we will be reporting at greater length every quarter.
+The taster Preview edition, published in 2012 showed how the paper will look, and the kinds of subjects we have since explored in the four editions in 2013.
 We are not afraid to go deep, ask awkward questions, laugh or explore paths other papers don’t go down in order to get there.
 What we want is to capture the real-life experiences of people who are discussing and doing Transition, looking at the small details in the big picture.
 We’re optimistic in the face of tough times.
 But we are also real.
 We’re real about the awesome challenges of peak oil and climate change and the recession.
 We’re real about the hard work the projects featured in these pages take (including this paper!)

 We ran a crowd-funding appeal for our 2013 pilot that raised just over £10,000 to help us get started through Buzzbnk.org.
 In addition to becoming a Distributor and Subscriber, you can support this important work by becoming a Patron Subscriber with a donation of £50, which will send much needed support towards the costs of producing an honest newspaper free of corporate influence.